strimzi/strimzi-kafka-oauth/README.md

 There are many reasons the token can be invalid, and rejected by Kafka broker during authentication.

-Here is a check list of most common problems:
+Here is a checklist of most common problems:

 * The client should use the same HOST and PORT when connecting to the Authorization Server as the Kafka broker.